 Nusayba Hammad, Managing Director

-By day, Nusayba is Communications Director at the US Campaign for Palestinian Rights.
-By night, she serves as Managing Director of the DC Palestinian Film and Arts Festival, which she has been involved with since 2013 in varying capacities, including Outreach Committee Chair.
-She has worked with UNRWA in East Jerusalem, the UNRWA USA National Committee, Visualizing Palestine, the Wilson Center, and Jadaliyya.
+Nusayba Hammad is the Managing Director of the DC Palestinian Film and Arts Festival.
+Passionate about creating spaces for Palestinian artists, filmmakers, and creatives, Nusayba has been involved with DCPFAF since 2013.
+By day, she channels this passion as a communications professional through her work at the US Campaign for Palestinian Rights, and previously with UNRWA in East Jerusalem, the UNRWA USA National Committee, Visualizing Palestine, the Wilson Center, and Jadaliyya.
 Nusayba holds a dual B.A. in Middle Eastern Studies and Women, Gender, and Sexuality from the University of Virginia.

 DCPFAF in one word: Magic